marinactonci/Apartmani-Mladen/README.md

 # Apartmani-Mladen
 Website that displays the apartment and allows users to contact the owners.
-It is made using HTML, CSS and Vanilla JavaScript.
+It is made in Bootstrap Studio.

 https://apartmani-mladen.netlify.app/